 In the meantime, if you're looking to spice up your family's Taco Tuesday, the easiest way to do that is to try a new salsa variation.
 Here are some of our favorites to get you started

-Pineapple salsa: This is one of my personal favorites.
-The recipe for the salsa is fantastic on it’s own, but don’t miss the slow cooker chicken to use as it’s base.
-Get the recipe over on Modern Parents, Messy Kids.
+This is one of my personal favorites.
+The recipe for the salsa is fantastic on it's own but tastes amazing on chicken tacos, grilled fish, or paired with spicy shrimp.